boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-with-go.md

       }
       ```

- 18. Next, execute the `Go` application by running the command `go main.go`.
+ 17. Next, execute the `Go` application by running the command `go run main.go`.

- 19. To begin, open the `React` application and install the required dependencies using the command `npm install`.
-After installation, run the sample by executing the command `npm run serve` to render the dashboard.
+ 18. To begin, open the `React` application and install the required dependencies using the command `npm install`.
+After installation, run the sample by executing the command `npm start` to render the dashboard.